UV-1999/uv-1999.github.io/notes/science.md

 **The best estimate** = Expectation value of the probability distribution that models the data.
 For normal distribution it is the arithmetic mean.
 **The uncertainty** = Standard deviation of the mean or “standard error” which is the standard deviation divided by the square root of the number of observations made (measurements made).

+It is possible that people use the words "error" and "uncertainty" interchangeably but error values can be any real number and uncertainity is always a non-negative real number.

 **Standard deviation** is the square root of **variance**.
 **Variance** is the **expectation value** of squares of data values minus the square of Expectation value of data.